kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 Cluster Operator should either:
 * not allow low-privileged users to deploy namespaced policies
 * map their namespaced policies to the default `for-namespaced-policies` PolicyServer
-* configure themselves a PolicyServer with a list of desired host-capabilities to allow.
+* configure themselves a PolicyServer with a list of desired host capabilities to allow.

 ### Threat: PolicyServer Compromise

 Threat:

-If a PolicyServer is compromised, all Namespaces mapped to it are at risk, especially if the PolicyServer has broad host-capabilities.
+If a PolicyServer is compromised, all Namespaces mapped to it are at risk, especially if the PolicyServer has broad host capabilities.

 Mitigation:

-- Apply principle of least privilege to host-capabilities on PolicyServer.
+- Apply principle of least privilege to host capabilities on PolicyServer.
 - Isolate PolicyServers for sensitive Namespaces.
 - Regularly audit and update PolicyServer configurations.